 Whether it’s to share with friends and family, to display in your home, or to preserve a photo for posterity, printing still has a large role to play in digital photography.
 Thanks to a new generation of more affordable inkjet printers, you can now print out huge photos: from 13-inches to 24-inches wide!

-Photographers – whether you call yourself an amateur, a prosumer, a hobbiest or just a parent who likes to take pictures of the kids – are no longer limited to the standard snapshot prints at home.
+Photographers – whether you call yourself an amateur, a prosumer, a hobbyist or just a parent who likes to take pictures of the kids – are no longer limited to the standard snapshot prints at home.

 Manufacturers have now brought the cost and ease of use of wider format inkjet printers into the sweet spot for many consumers.
-While the idea of “wide format” can vary, for our purposes, it’s a printer that can produce prints from 13-inches wide up to 24-inches wide, opening up applications like large photos for framing, posters, even selling photos as artwork.
+While the idea of “wide format” can vary, for our purposes, it’s a printer that can produce prints from 13-inches wide up to 24-inches wide, opening up applications like large photos for framing, posters, and even selling photos as artwork.

-So what sets these wide format inkjet photo printers apart?
+So what sets these wide-format inkjet photo printers apart?
 First, you’ll notice that there’s no scanner, copier or fax.
 These printers do one thing and one thing only: print your photos.
 And unlike those multifunction printers you’ll find in Staples, these printers are pricey – they typically start at $500 for a 13-inch wide model and can easily cost you $1,000 if you move to 17-inches or larger.
-Not only that, but the supplies can be more expensive too – which stands to reason, since you have the option to buy larger paper (don’t worry, you can still feed 4 x 6 or 8.5 x 11-inch sheets in there as well).
+Not only that, but the supplies can be more expensive too – which stands to reason since you have the option to buy larger paper (don’t worry, you can still feed 4 x 6 or 8.5 x 11-inch sheets in there as well).